Coronation of Charles III and Camilla: Coronation service

 The events of coronation day included a procession from Buckingham Palace to Westminster Abbey, the coronation service itself, a procession back to Buckingham Palace, and an appearance by the King and Queen, with other members of the royal family, on the palace balcony for a flypast by the Royal Air Force.

 The coronation was conducted by the Church of England and contained several distinct elements, which were structured around a service of Holy Communion.
-The King and Queen first proceeded into the abbey, then Charles was presented to the people and recognised as monarch.
-After this Charles took an oath stating that he will uphold the law and maintain the Church of England.
+The King and Queen first proceeded into the abbey, then the King was presented to the people and recognised as monarch.
+After this the King took an oath stating that he will uphold the law and maintain the Church of England.
 He then was anointed with holy oil, invested with the coronation regalia, and crowned with St Edward's Crown.
 After this he was enthroned and received homage from Justin Welby, Archbishop of Canterbury, and William, Prince of Wales, and the people were invited to swear allegiance.
-Camilla then was anointed, crowned, and enthroned.
+The Queen then was anointed, crowned, and enthroned.
 The King and Queen ended the service by taking Holy Communion, and processed out of the abbey.